 Disconnect the battery after making certain the doors aren't locked!
 See correct method of disconnecting the battery here

-Unfortunately the battery and holder have to be removed to access the top bolt holding the starter - the job would be relatively easy if it wasn't necessary to remove the battery holder!
+Unfortunately the battery and battery box have to be removed to access the top bolt holding the starter - the job would be relatively easy if it wasn't necessary to remove the battery box!

-The starter motor is held in place by three long hex head bolts (two here) - the third bolt is only accessible from the top after removing the battery and holder.
+The starter motor is held in place by three long hex head bolts (two here) - the third bolt is only accessible from the top after removing the battery and battery box.

 - plus the two electrical connections have to be disconnected.

-To remove the battery holder, remove the Air Filter, the Air Silencer and Battery.
+To remove the battery box, remove the Air Filter, the Air Silencer and Battery.
 The ECU will need to be disconnected and put aside.

 The battery box is held in place by two bolts and after removal of a great number of wiring support clips, the clipped-in cover at the back and the steering ECU (three more locking plugs) - can be removed by sliding towards the front of the car and lifting it away from the clips.